 \subsection{Preliminaries}

+Unsupervised depth estimation simulates the learning problem as a task of novel view synthesis, by training a depth network (DepthNet) and a pose network (PoseNet) to synthesize the appearance of a target frame from the view of another frame.
+The detailed pipeline is described below.

-The core idea of depth unsupervised learning draws on the warping-based view synthesis, and the framework contains two subnetworks: a depth network (DepthNet) and a pose network (PoseNet).
-Once the depth of each pixel has been predicted, the pixel points can be back-projected to a 3D camera space using the camera intrinsic.
-Then with the predicted relative pose, the generated point cloud can be transformed to another view.
-Given target frame ${{{I}}^t}\left( {{\bm{{\rm{p}}}}} \right)$ and source frame ${{I}^s}\left( {\bm{{\rm{p}}}} \right)$, the view synthesis is formulated as
+Once the depth of each pixel has been predicted, the pixels are back-projected to a 3D camera space using the depths and the camera intrinsic.
+Then with the predicted relative pose, the generated point cloud is transformed to another view.
+Given a target frame ${{{I}}^t}\left( {{\bm{{\rm{p}}}}} \right)$ and a source frame ${{I}^s}\left( {\bm{{\rm{p}}}} \right)$, this process is formulated as